Chances of Getting Pregnant by Age

 Chance of Getting Pregnant by Age per Month

-The odds of getting pregnant each month changes greatly as a woman ages through their thirties and into their forties.
-Those chances drop from around 25% at a peak of a woman’s fertility to less than 5% around the age of 40, with further decline from there .
+The odds of getting pregnant each month changes greatly as a woman ages.
+As demonstrated in the figure below, her odds of conceiving fall most drastically between the ages of 35 to 40.
+Her chances of getting pregnant drop from around 25% at the peak of her fertility to less than 5% around the age of 40.
+And unfortunately, her chances of conceiving don’t get better from there link=”https://www.asrm.org/” text=”American Society of Reproductive Medicine”/].

 Chance of Getting Pregnant by Age Within 12 Months

-Given we now know the odds of getting pregnant each age by both and within 12 months, as well as the definition of infertility, it’s a good time to take a look at the odds of infertility by age .
-As you’d expect given the previous two graphs and information, the odds of infertility climbs with age, from around 7% in the early twenties (mostly due to non age related fertility factors like PCOS, tubal disease, or male factors).
+Now that we know a woman’s chances of getting pregnant at each age, it’s important that we discuss her odds of infertility .
+As you’d expect given the previous two graphs and information, the odds of infertility climbs with age.
+In her early twenties, a woman has around a 7% chance of being infertile, mostly due to non age related fertility factors like PCOS, endometriosis, or male factors.